oconnor663/jacko.io/iterator_invalidation.md

 arbitrary limitation right now.
 Why can't you just do what Python does?
 It's not like this is going to cause *undefined behavior*...is it?

-Yes.
+Yes it is.
 Yes it sure is.

 [Python envelope] [Rust envelope]